 The Secondary Stock Market of Nepal

-I have talked briefly about the secondary stock market and the steps to invest in this market in the previous articles (no. 2).
+I have briefly discussed the secondary stock market and the steps to invest in this market in the previous articles (no. 2).
 In this article, I will talk about it in more detail.

-Things Required to Invest in the Secondary Market
+What You Need to Invest in the Secondary Market of Nepal

 Although this has already been discussed in my previous post, I’m going to share it again because you must have these things to invest in the secondary market.

 If you have invested in IPOs, you probably have a Demat account in your name.
-A Demat account is an account to store your shares, just like a bank account is an account to store your money.
+A Demat account is an account to store your shares, just like a bank account stores your money.
 It is compulsory to have a Demat account to invest in the stock market.
-To open a Demat account, you can go to any of the companies that are licensed by SEBON as a Depository Participant (DP).
+To open a Demat account, you can go to any of the companies licensed by SEBON as a Depository Participant (DP).
 Usually, banks, merchant banks, and stockbrokers are licensed to open a Demat account for their clients.
 These companies will take a certain fee for opening your Demat account.
-The DP will provide you with your Demat account number (also known as BOID) and MeroShare credentials.
+Then, the DP will provide you with your Demat account number (also known as BOID) and MeroShare credentials.

 It is quite obvious that you need money to buy shares.
-A bank account will be linked with your Demat account, MeroShare account, and stockbroker account.
-If you are purchasing an IPO, the amount will be automatically deducted from your bank account, which you have linked with your Demat/MeroShare account.
+Therefore, you must link your bank account with your Demat account, MeroShare account, and stockbroker account.
+If you purchase an IPO, the amount will be automatically deducted from your bank account, which you have linked with your Demat/MeroShare account.
 In the secondary market, however, you can pay your broker from any of your bank accounts.
 A bank account is also required when you receive cash dividends.
 The dividend amount will be automatically credited to your respective bank account.

 How To Invest In The Secondary Stock Market of Nepal?